jaztec/microservices-example/README.md

 $ docker-compose up --build
 ```

-This should get you a running cloud behind `http://localhost:9096`.
+This should get you a running setup at `http://localhost:9096`.
 Going there takes you to a login page that is wired for the example.
 The
 credentials are simply `test` and `test`.